astuyve/astuyve.github.io/_posts/2021-07-28-monolambda-vs-individual-function-api.md

 package:
   individually: true
 ```
-This can help improve cold start times.
+This _can_ help improve cold start times, but any gain here is likely offset by the distribution of web requests across several functions.
+DO NOT choose either API pattern based on the perceived risk of cold starts, as they are rare, (getting rarer), short (getting shorter), and easily mitigated via other measures.

 Finally, a Single-Function API fits the general design narrative that AWS has for Lambda-based APIs.
 This means you'll generally encounter less friction, and have the most flexibility when using API-based rate limiting, API keys, authorizers, and more.